spicyjack/public/notes/project_management.md

 Taken from: Expert PHP and MySQL (http://www.apress.com/9781430260073)

+See also: http://www.joelonsoftware.com/items/2007/10/26.html for more ideas on coming up with time multiplier numbers

 People determine success; the success of your application is determined by whether or not people are satisified with it.
 - Who are these people?